CCASANET/qa-checks-r/README.md

 # CCASAnet-DTP QA Checks

-Please see the [downloads](https://github.com/CCASAnet/qa-checks-r/downloads) section for documentation of the exceptions that are currently implemented.
+Please view [VIDEO](http://youtu.be/csMUspWNiMA) for step-by-step implementation of the CCASAnet QA checks (detailed in text below).

 The major directions for running these scripts: